rpili/octtest/README.md

 # Project-Octocat
-Website gallery of Octocat drawings
+Website gallery of Octocat drawings using React and Microsoft Azure